NeedToUpdate/portfolio/tasks/AI-7.md

 ## Tasks
 1. [x] Create a new branch for this task
-2. [  ] Find or create an AI agent icon image and add to public/icons and public/hq_icons
+2. [x] Find or create an AI agent icon image and add to public/icons and public/hq_icons
-   - Need to manually create/add these files:
+   - Added files:
      - `/public/icons/ai-agents-icon.png` (standard resolution)
      - `/public/hq_icons/ai-agents-icon.png` (high resolution)
-   - Consider using Font Awesome *fa-robot* as mentioned in ticket
 3. [x] Update TechType in techIcon.tsx to include "ai-agents"
 4. [x] Add the new skill to the skills array in components/utils/skills.ts
 5. [x] Write a test to verify the icon renders correctly